Eric Dier: Tottenham Hotspur

 In the 2018–19 season, Dier scored his first goal of the season, which is his first in 18 months, in the 1–0 win against Cardiff City, helping Tottenham to their joint best start of a season in the Premier League after eight games.
 He underwent surgery mid-December 2018 due to appendicitis, and returned to the team on 20 January 2019, coming on as a substitute in the game against Fulham.
 However, he continued to suffer the after-effects of the appendicitis operation, repeatedly falling ill and missing games.
 On 1 June, in Tottenham's first appearance in the Champions League final, Dier replaced the injured Moussa Sissoko for the final 16 minutes of a 2–0 loss to Liverpool in Madrid.

 Dier had to undergo another procedure before the start of the 2019–20 season, and did not start his first game of the season until 24 September.
 This game, an EFL Cup game against lower-league Colchester United, ended poorly as they lost in a penalty shoot-out.
 He performed better in the Champions League game against Red Star Belgrade, helping the team to a 4–0 away win.

 On 4 March 2020, Dier was involved in a confrontation with a spectator in the stands following Tottenham's FA Cup defeat by Norwich City.
 Dier climbed into the lower tier at the Tottenham Hotspur Stadium after the person "insulted" Dier and became involved in a dispute with Dier's brother Patrick who was also in the stand.
-The following day, the Metropolitan Police said they wish to interview Dier, his brother and the supporter alleged to be involved in the incident.
+The following day, the Metropolitan Police said they wished to interview Dier, his brother and the supporter alleged to be involved in the incident.
 On 23 April, Dier was charged by the FA with misconduct for a breach of FA Rule E3 due to his "improper and/or threatening" action.
 In July 2020, Dier was fined £40,000 and banned for four games.

 On 21 July 2020, Dier signed an improved contract until June 2024.

+Bayern Munich

+On 11 January 2024, after a reduction in playing time under new Tottenham manager Ange Postecoglou, Dier was loaned to Bundesliga club Bayern Munich on a six-month loan contract that would expire at the same time as his Tottenham contract in June 2024.
+However, the loan contract included the option for a one-year permanent contract with Bayern Munich should he achieve the required minimum number of appearances.
+Hence, he reunited with his former teammate Harry Kane who had joined the club the previous summer.
+He made his debut for Bayern Munich on 24 January 2024 in a 1–0 win against Union Berlin.
+On 1 March 2024, having made the requisite number of appearances to satisfy the clause in his loan contract, it was confirmed that Dier would permanently transfer to Bayern Munich at the conclusion of the season on an initial one-year deal.